North Nibley: Present

 The village shop on Barrs Lane has been run as a voluntary organisation by villagers since 2001.
 Since 2007 the villagers have organised the annual Nibley Music Festival.
-The village is home to the Nibley Cobras football team and Nibley cricket team, who have won the Pratt Cup two seasons in a row.
+The village is home to the Nibley Cobras football team and Nibley cricket team, who have won the Pratt Cup two consecutive seasons.
 North Nibley Cobras reformed in 2014.
 Starting in Stroud Division 7, they have gone on to win two league titles and three Cup titles, including a historic treble 2018–19, and are in Division 3 for the 2020–21 season.
 They set a Stroud League record by not conceding a goal en route to winning the Dennis Mason Trophy 2018–19.

 In 2014 the final episode of the third series of BBC One's Sherlock featured the futuristic Swinhay House, home of Renishaw plc founder Sir David McMurtry, designed by eco-architect David Austin.